golanlevin/DrawingWithMachines/assignments/2025/02_getting_started/README.md

 * Creative coding and generative design with a toolkit of your choice
 * Exporting SVGs for plotting (essential for this course)
 * Observation, analysis, and historical appreciation
-* Expressing your own voice within [asemic writing](https://courses.ideate.cmu.edu/60-428/f2021/index.html%3Fp=1790.html)
+* Expressing your own creative voice through [asemic writing](https://courses.ideate.cmu.edu/60-428/f2021/index.html%3Fp=1790.html)

 ![molnar_photo](img/molnar_photo.jpg)